The State I Am In (film): Production

 Petzold and co-writer Harun Farocki reportedly took inspiration from the life of Wolfgang Grams, a former member of the Red Army Faction.
 They initially began writing the script in 1997, but struggled to find funding due to the portrayal of former members of the RAF.
 They were advised to remove these aspects of the plot in order to secure funding.

 The State I Am In forms a loose trilogy with Petzold's later films Gespenster and Yella.
 Some have noted the plot's similarity to Sidney Lumet's Running on Empty.

 Themes

 Petzold has stated that the film is, in part, his criticism of cinema for being incapable of dealing with contemporary issues, which is reflected in the initial issues with finding funding.
 Much of the plot is concerned with the family being on the run as a result of political actions from two decades prior, and how German society has changed in the intervening period.
-In one scene, a character digs up a buried cache of outdated Deutsche Marks, no longer legal tender following the fall of the Berlin Wall, and he dismisses them as a "history lesson".
+In one scene, Hans digs up a buried cache of outdated Deutsche Marks, no longer legal tender following the fall of the Berlin Wall, and he dismisses them as a "history lesson".
 In one scene, Jeanne joins a school group watching Alain Resnais's Holocaust documentary Night and Fog.
 The lack of response from the class, along with Jeanne's disinterest in her parents' cause, has been read as a comment on German culture's disengagement with politics.